-If the appointment is deemed unlawful and voided, the employee may appeal after receiving the final decision letter.
-Such appeals must be in writing, filed within 30 calendar days of receipt of the final decision to void the appointment, and addressed to the State Personnel Board (SPB), Appeals Unit, 801 Capitol Mall MS # 22 Sacramento, CA 95814.
+If the appointment is deemed unlawful and voided, the employee may appeal after receiving the final determination letter from CalHR.
+Such appeals must be in writing, filed within 30 calendar days of receipt of the final decision to void the appointment, and addressed to the State Personnel Board (SPB),

+Appeals Unit, 801 Capitol Mall MS # 22 Sacramento, CA 95814.
 More information about the appeal process can be found on the SPB website, www.spb.ca.gov.